 When I first started going to yoga after recovery, I was drawn to the community aspect (that was not unlike my 12-step-program).
 But in my yoga community, people did not know my history.
 I was no longer the ‘recovery guy.’
 This was both humbling and freeing.
 Spiritually, emotionally, and physically, it pushed me to keep growing into a more balanced person, someone whose identity was not simply being ‘in recovery,’ but someone who is a father, a mentor, and a friend.

 My creative, ‘light-bulb’ moments come from down-times on the yoga mat, or with my amazing 6-year-old daughter.
 I jump back and forth from my yoga mat or play times and jot things down as they come to mind for my social media platforms or for speaking engagements.
 My daughter takes the lead on creativity and play and I take care of the adult stuff like safety and taking care of the home.
 I love encouraging her to try new things and move past her fears.
 She inspires me to play and relax.

-In the years since my own recovery, I have grown a lot.
+In the years since I’ve overcome addiction, I have grown a lot.
 It’s taken some time, but I’ve learned not to take myself too seriously.
 I am so thankful that my daughter will never have to experience me in my addiction.